Two states asking Supreme Court for permission to regulate Electoral College conduct

 The issue of so-called faithless electors is the latest aspect of an increasingly heated debate about the virtues and flaws of the Electoral College that has blossomed, especially among progressive democracy reform advocates, now that two of the past five presidential winners (Donald Trump in 2016 and George W. Bush in 2000) got to the Oval Office despite losing the national popular vote.

 Last week, three electors from Washington — who were fined for voting for Colin Powell in 2016 instead of Hilary Clinton, the state's popular vote winner — filed a similar petition with the court.
-The fines were upheld by the state Supreme Court but overturned by a federal appeals court.
+The fines were upheld by the state Supreme Court.
+In response, Washington told the high court in D.C. that "nothing in the text of the Constitution or its historical implementation precludes states" from passing laws to bind electors.

 One of Colorado's nine electors also refused to vote for Clinton despite an order by the state's top elections official, who subsequently replaced the elector with someone who did.
 The elector sued, arguing a state law that mandates which candidate an elector must vote for was unconstitutional.

 A lower court dismissed the Colorado case, saying the elector was not eligible to sue.
-The 10th U.S. Circuit Court of Appeals in Denver — the same court that heard the Washington case — reversed part of the decision, however, saying the elector could challenge his dismissal.
+The 10th U.S. Circuit Court of Appeals in Denver reversed part of the decision, however, saying the elector could challenge his dismissal.

 At a news conference Wednesday, Colorado Attorney General Phil Weiser, who filed the petition with the Supreme Court, said the issue represented "a threat to the shared understanding of how our constitutional democracy works."